yantarou/website/source/networking/midonet-integration_mem-5-rhel-7-liberty-osp-director.html.md

 Follow the instructions in the ["NSDB Nodes" section of the MEM Quick Start Guide][mem-qsg-nsdb] to install the necessary components.

+For a production-level environment it is advised to use at least three NSDB nodes.
+For a small demo or PoC environment a single NSDB node may be sufficient.

 ## Open vSwitch Removal

 MidoNet conflicts with the installed Open vSwitch (OVS) components.
 Thus they are going to be removed and the existing network configuration recreated.

-The following steps have to be performed on all Controller and Compute nodes.

-_**Note**: If you do not have physical access to the servers, ensure that you access them via a management network interface that is not controlled by Open vSwitch._
+_**Note**: If you do not have physical access to the servers, ensure that you access them via a management network interface that is not controlled by OVS._

+Preform the following steps on the Controller and Compute nodes.

 1. Backup existing network settings